Pirate FlagPirates and PrivateersPirate Flag

 Episodes 1 & 2

 Black Sails is a fictional story based on fictional characters.
-It’s a prequel to Stevenson’s Treasure Island.
-Crossbones is a fictional story loosely based on the factual account of the Republic of Pirates by Colin Woodard.
+It’s a prequel to Robert Louis Stevenson’s Treasure Island.
+Crossbones is a fictional story loosely based on the factual account of The Republic of Pirates by Colin Woodard.
 Although the plots are dissimilar, both main characters are on a quest to obtain something.

 Following both attacks, Flint’s ships head to Nassau, the Pirate Kingdom in the Bahamas, while the other heads to a secret location.